Ak33ra/queue-sim/README.md

 Supports modular servers (e.g., **FCFS**, **SRPT with preemption**) that can be chained into larger queueing networks.
 Designed for studying performance metrics such as **sojourn time (E[T])**, **throughput**, and **utilization** without unnecessary per-job bookkeeping.

-This project is mostly for fun, but if you're looking at this for some reason, suggestions and/or feedback on features, coding style, etc would be greatly appreciated.
+This project is mostly for fun, but if you're looking at this for some reason, feedback on features, coding style, etc would be greatly appreciated.

 ## Features
 - Global event calendar with deterministic tie-breaking for simultaneous arrivals/completions